Strategy11/formidable-forms/readme.txt

 == A Developer’s Dream: Extend and Customize with Ease ==

-Championed by developers, freelancers, and agencies alike, Formidable is the form maker that's celebrated for its extensibility and flexibility.
+Championed by developers, freelancers, and agencies alike, Formidable is the form creator that's celebrated for its extensibility and flexibility.
 From custom web app creation to sophisticated form designs, Formidable supports complex projects with low overhead.
 This makes it the premier choice for professionals looking to push the boundaries of what's possible with WordPress.

 * **Responsive Design**: Formidable guarantees that your WordPress forms will look great and function flawlessly across all devices, thanks to its mobile-responsive design and flexible layout options.
 Ensure that everyone can use your intake form, consent form on any device.
 * **Customization at Your Fingertips**: With the ability to [customize HTML](https://formidableforms.com/features/customize-form-html-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) (like Contact Form 7) while retaining the simplicity of drag-and-drop, Formidable offers the perfect balance of power and ease of use.